redhat-performance/benchmark-runner/HOW_TO.md

    particular test environments; as noted above under [#Add-new-benchmark-operator-workload-to-benchmark-runner](adding new workloads), they also use different template files.
-The flavor can be selected via the environment variable `RUN_TYPE`.
+The flavor can be selected via the command line option `--run-type` or the environment variable `RUN_TYPE`.

    *When using a shared ElasticSearch instance (not documented here), it's important not to use the `perf-ci` run type*.
 This will contaminate the index of the shared ElasticSearch database.
 There are two ways to use the `perf-ci` flavor safely:

-   1. Set `STOP_WHEN_WORKLOAD_FINISH=True` in the environment when running the workload.
-This is case sensitive.
+   1. Pass `--stop-when-workload-finish=true` on the command line or Set `STOP_WHEN_WORKLOAD_FINISH=True` in the environment when running the workload.
    2. Use a different, private ElasticSearch instance.

 ## Determine the version of benchmark-runner in the current container image